 If you’re looking to buy a home, the current real estate environment can be very daunting.Between the pandemic, rising inflation, and the housing crisis, becoming a homeowner seemsmore unattainable than ever.
 In this article, you will find an overview of…

 Buying a home is a huge deal and one of the largest financial commitments you’ll ever make.
 Purchasing title insurance is an important step in the homebuying process as it helps protect you as both a homebuyer and existing homeowner.
 Read on to learn more about what this insurance covers and how it can help you protect your investment.

 - Title insurance is a certificate that’s distributed by a title insurance company to guarantee a homebuyer’s legal safety against errors in the title search

-- Title insurance ensures that no other mortgages can be registered without acknowledgment and permission from a lawyer and the financial institution that holds the mortgage
+- It ensures that no other mortgages can be registered without acknowledgment and permission from a lawyer and the financial institution that holds the mortgage

-- While title insurance isn’t a requirement across Canada, it’s recommended to help protect you as both a homebuyer and existing homeowner
+- While this insurance isn’t a requirement across Canada, it’s recommended to help protect you as both a homebuyer and existing homeowner

 What is title insurance?